Korean Spicy Chicken Rice Bowls For Two

 OMG are they oh so tasty!

-The chicken is marinated for 2 hours, but you can totally leave them in the fridge for 24 hours if you really want to amp up the flavor of the poultry.
-It’s spicy, slightly sweet, and tangy.
-Then you throw the chicken on the grill and that marinade becomes this kind of sticky sauce on the outside.
+You only need 2 hours to marinate the chicken!
+Of course, you can totally let them marinate in the fridge for 24 hours if you really want to amp up the flavor of the poultry.
+The chicken is spicy, slightly sweet, and tangy.
+Then you throw the chicken on the grill and that marinade becomes this kind of sticky gochujang sauce on the outside.

 You combine all this with rice, creamy avocado, charred red bell pepper, and a burst of cherry tomatoes… It’s a safe bet that you’ll never get tired of making this week after week!